 3. Span of investment:

-Equity of a company is long term.
+Equity is long term investment as compared to debts or loans.
 Funds raised as equity remain within the company for longer periods than those of debts or loans.
-The reason being equity is technically the buying of ownership of the company while debts are taken as liabilities and for situational needs, therefore debts are paid off after a certain period of time while cash raised from issuance of shares circulates for much longer periods.
+The reason being equity is technically the buying of ownership of the company while debts are taken as liabilities and for situational needs.
+Therefore debts are paid off after a certain period of time while cash raised from issuance of shares circulates for much longer periods.

 4. Financial instruments:

 Equity can be raised by issuing different kinds of instruments.
 Ordinary shares, preference shares, redeemable shares, irredeemable shares, non-voting preference shares, right issues etc. are some examples.
 Bonus issue are a type of shares that do not raise any equity and are offered to shareholders when a business is short of cash.
 These are issued according to the current percentage of holdings to already existing shareholders.
 Debt can be raised by issuing debt instruments or raising cash from a financial institute.
 Bonds, debentures, loan certificates, securities etc. are some examples of debt instruments.
-If debt is directly raised from a financial institute like banks, savings associations, credit unions etc. this money is lent to the business based on its credit ratings.
+If debt is directly obtained from a financial institute like bank, saving association, credit union etc., the money is lent to the business based on its credit ratings.

 5. Terms of finance: